chingu-voyages/v45-tier3-team-48/README.md

 # Caregiver Group Application

 ## Overview
-This project was developed for the 45th Chingu Voyage.
 The application is meant to allow caregivers to coordinate and form support groups for a patient.
-A support group does this mainy by organizing and assigning tasks to its group members.
+A support group does this mainly by organizing and assigning tasks to its group members.

 ## Features
 The application allows a user to...